aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 2. *get_reward* which will return the reward for agent for each step
 3. *is_done* which will look for the episode done condition
-4. *solved* which will look for a condition that shows that the agent is fully trained and able to solve the problem adequately
+4. *solved* which will look for a condition that shows that the agent is fully trained and able to solve the problem adequately (note that this method is not required by the framework, we just add it for convenience)
 5. *get_default_observation* which is used by the *reset* method that the framework implements
 6. *apply_action* which will take the action provided by the agent and apply it to the robot by setting its motors' speeds
-7. *setup_motors* which will set up the robot's motors, and finally
-8. provided dummy implementations for *get_info* and *render* required by the *gym.Env* class that is inherited
+8. dummy implementations for *get_info* and *render* required by the *gym.Env* class that is inherited

 Before we start coding, we should add two scripts, one that contains the RL PPO agent, and the other containing utility functions that we are going to need.